14islands/14islands-com-v2/app/blog/_posts/2015-03-10-transitioning-to-web-animations-from-greensock-gsap.md

 **We recently got a chance to work with the new Web Animations specification when building this year's [Google Santa Tracker](/work/google-santa-tracker/).
 We normally use GreenSock GSAP for complex animation sequences and it was interesting to see that the standards are catching up.**

-This is not meant as a head-to-head comparison of the two technologies, this is simply a documentation of our experiences switching from GreenSock GSAP to Web Animations.
+This is not meant as a head-to-head comparison of the two technologies, this is simply a documentation of our experience switching from GreenSock GSAP to Web Animations.

 _**Please note** that the [Web Animations specification](http://w3c.github.io/web-animations/) is very much a [work in progress](https://github.com/w3c/web-animations/commits/master) so things may have changed since this post was written._